Project 1882

 FAQ

-Free-range systems have similar high-producing breeds, the same slaughter methods and hatcheries (where the male chicks are killed) as other egg factories.
+Free-range systems have similar high-producing breeds, the same slaughter methods and hatcheries (where the male chicks are killed) as other egg factory farms.
 It is better to choose to exclude eggs entirely from your diet to avoid animal suffering.

 Hens that are raised organically or in free-range systems live in similar facilities to those labeled as "barn," but they have access to outdoor areas during the warmer seasons.
 Eggs produced during the winter always come from hens confined indoors.
 The difference for organic hens is that they are kept in slightly smaller groups, though still in the thousands, and there can be a maximum of six hens per square meter instead of up to nine.
-The main difference lies in the feed, but organic feed often contains fish products.
+The main difference lies in the feed, but organic feed often contains fish products and is therefore not fish-friendly nor vegetarian-friendly.